Deciding whether there are infinitely many prime graphs with forbidden induced subgraphs: Chains and strings

 Given the above reconstruction process, each representation $R$ corresponds to a unique graph $G$.
 However, each graph $G$ can have several corresponding representations -- see Figure~\ref{fig:multireps} for an example.
 We let $\R_G$ denote the set of all representations that correspond to a given graph $G$.
 Note that $\abs{\R_G}\le 2^{2\abs{V(G)}-2}$ by Observation~\ref{obs:numrep}.

 Our final preparatory task is to observe how a representation $R\in\R_G$ can be embedded in some given $(0,1)$-strings $S$.
-We say that the string $S$ \emph{contains} the representation $R$ if \begin{enumerate}[(1)] \item each block of $R$ is embedded as a substring in $S$, and \item every pair of distinct blocks $B_i$ and $B_j$ are embedded as 1-disjoint substrings, with the substring corresponding to $B_i$ preceding that of $B_j$ if and only if $B_i$ precedes $B_j$ in $R$. \end{enumerate}
+We say that the string $S$ \emph{contains} the representation $R$ if \begin{enumerate}[(1)] \item each block of $R$ is embedded as a factor in $S$, and \item every pair of distinct blocks $B_i$ and $B_j$ are embedded as 1-disjoint factors, with the factor corresponding to $B_i$ preceding that of $B_j$ if and only if $B_i$ precedes $B_j$ in $R$. \end{enumerate}

 Now, we introduce two lemmas for the proof of Theorem~\ref{thm:main}.